 As promised here are a few pictures from our most memorable day of our Spring Break holiday this year in Punta Mita, Mexico – releasing little baby turtles into the ocean at sunset!
 What can I say, it was a phenomenal experience!!

-Little did I know that only 15 lucky guests would be able to experience this amazing wildlife release as this time only a few turtle eggs had hatched.
-When I told the family what I had signed them up for, everyone reacted with wide-eyed excitement and all I heard the rest of the day was “What time do we meet Enrique? ”
+Little did I know that only 15 lucky guests would be able to experience this amazing wildlife release!
+This time only a few turtle eggs had hatched.
+When I told the family what I had signed them up for, everyone reacted with wide-eyed excitement and all I heard the rest of the day was “What time do we meet Enrique? “

-As I found out thousands of Olive Ridley sea turtles nest in Banderas Bay each year which is part of the beach at the hotel.
-If guests are lucky enough to be staying at the hotel when the turtle eggs hatch, they get to release the new hatchlings into the ocean.
+Thousands of Olive Ridley sea turtles nest in Banderas Bay each year which is part of the beach at the hotel.
+If guests are lucky enough to be staying here when the turtle eggs hatch, a lucky few get to release the new hatchlings into the ocean!
 These tiny baby sea turtles are a mere 3 inches!!
-Can you imagine these little baby sea turtles surviving in the big vast ocean!!
+Can you imagine these little sea turtles surviving in the big vast ocean!!
 Mother nature is amazing!!

 A little about sea turtles

 Did you know that a Mama sea turtle lays on the average 100 eggs?
 The way to find the nests where the eggs are deposited is to look at the track marks on the sand.
 If the tracks are wavy that means the Mama turtle came IN from the ocean and laid her eggs.
 If the track marks are a straight line, that means she has already done her job and headed back to the ocean.
 Conservationists prefer to see the jagged tracks as it makes it easier to find the nests in the sand.

 Another interesting tidbit that I found fascinating is that each egg has an air bubble for the baby turtles to breath while they are growing in the egg which takes about three months.

 The survival rate of baby sea turtles is a mere 1%, so they really need all the help they can get.